puf/puf.io/notes/posts/_readme.md

 I write a lot, and sometimes post it here.

-From February until August 2014 I wrote about many topics on [The Puf Principle](http://frank.vanpuffelen.net/).
-Most of my public writing can be found in Stack Overflow [questions](https://stackoverflow.com/users/209103/frank-van-puffelen?tab=questions) and [answers](https://stackoverflow.com/users/209103/frank-van-puffelen?tab=answers); really... **do** check them out as there's bound to be **something** useful in there.
+From 2007 until 2014 I wrote about many topics on [The Puf Principle](http://frank.vanpuffelen.net/).
+Most of my public writing after that can be found in Stack Overflow [questions](https://stackoverflow.com/users/209103/frank-van-puffelen?tab=questions) and [answers](https://stackoverflow.com/users/209103/frank-van-puffelen?tab=answers); really... **do** check them out as there's bound to be **something** useful in there.
+Mid 2024 I restarted writing about tech here on puf.io/posts.